-- 3.1 Hearing Panel: The Executive Director may designate a hearing panel of no fewer than 3 members, with a minimum of one public member and one physician member of the Board, to conduct hearings that would otherwise be heard by the full Board.
-When a hearing is conducted by a hearing panel, the panel shall report its findings and conclusions to the Board within 60 days of the conclusion of the hearing unless the Board grants an extension. - 3.2 Full Board Hearing: Hearings before the Board require five members, including at least one public member and at least one physician member.
-Members of a hearing panel designated under section 26 V.S.A. § 1372 shall not participate in or be present during deliberations of the Board but may be present for all other parts of the hearing. - 3.3 Hearings shall be open to the public, except when required or permitted to be closed pursuant to law.
+- 3.1 Hearing Committee Panel: The Board chair Executive Director may designate a hearing committee constituting less than a quorumpanel of at least no fewer than 3 members, with a minimum of one public member and one physician member of the Board, to conduct hearings which that would otherwise be heard by thea full Boardhearing panel.
+When a hearing is conducted by a hearing committee of the Boardpanel, the committee panel shall report its findings and conclusions to the Full-Board Hearing Panel within 60 days of the conclusion of the hearing unless the Board grants an extension.
+The committee's report shall be considered at a hearing of the Board. - 3.2 Full Board Hearing Panel: Hearings before the Board require five members, including at least one public member and at least one physician member.

+Members of a hearing committee panel designated under section 26 V.S.A. § 1355-1372 shall not participate in or be present during deliberations of the Board but may be present for all other parts of the hearing.

+3.3 Hearings shall be open to the public, except when required or permitted to be closed pursuant to law.